jasonbayton/11ty/_src/android/android-enterprise-faq/delete-the-ae-bind.md

 _Feel free to [submit a PR](https://github.com/jasonbayton/11ty/blob/main/_src/android/android-enterprise-faq/delete-the-ae-bind.md) with additional EMM articles!_

-Some platforms don't support removing the bind through administrative settings.
+Some platforms don't support removing the bind through EMM administrative settings.
 Some platforms, like SOTI, only _unbind_ and don't _delete_ the enterprise ID.
 This is useful for future rebinding if platforms support it, but otherwise it's another step in the process an organisation is forced to take to _fully delete_ the bind.
-Here's how:

 **Via Google Play admin settings**

+If the EMM platform doesn't support deleting the bind, or if you no longer have access to the EMM to do so, you can head to Google Play Enterprise admin settings to do so:

 1. Head to Google Play Enterprise admin settings - [https://play.google.com/work/adminsettings](https://play.google.com/work/adminsettings)
 2. Select the menu dots on the right of your organisation